 A Simple Sprite

-We’ll load the sprite into FPGA memory using a simple text format.
-Each line is simply composed of eight 1s or 0s separated by spaces.
-I’m going to start with the letter ‘F’ and a full stop (period) as a sprite.
-It’s a simple, asymmetric, design, making it easier to spot bugs (such as incorrect orientation or pixels being missed off):
+We’re going to start with a tiny 8x8 pixel sprite using just two colours.
+Our first sprite is the letter ‘F’ with a full stop (period).
+It’s a simple, asymmetric design, making it easier to spot bugs (such as incorrect orientation or pixels being missed off):

 Simple Sprite Drawing

 This process is well represented by our old friend, the finite state machine (FSM).
-In fact, our first sprite design is little more than a simple finite state machine with a small ROM for the graphic [sprite_v1.sv]:
+In fact, our first sprite design is little more than a simple finite state machine with a small array for the graphic [sprite_inline.sv]:

 ) (